andrew-alarcon17/Credit_Risk_Modeling/README.md

 ## Project Summary

+This project was built after completing the Credit Risk Modeling course from 365 Data Science.
 For this project, I will be exploring a dataset of debtors (borrowers) in order to try to compute three main components:

 ### A) Probability of Default
 This estimates the likelihood that a borrower will be unable to meet its debt obligations.
 In the Monitoring notebook, the data is cleaned and preprocessed in order to create the PD Model.